aliabdela47/nikah_cirtificate_registration/docs/blueprint.md

 ## Core Features:

+- Dashboard: Provides a central hub for managing all certificates.
+- Navigation Menu: Easy access to all sections of the application.
+- Manage Certificates: Functionality to view, edit, and delete existing certificates.

 - Information Input: Allow users to input bride and groom details, witnesses, date, place, and other relevant information.
 - Certificate Preview: Display all information on a preview of the certificate as it is input, for quick and iterative error-checking.
 - Preamble Generation: Generate a personalized preamble using AI based on user inputs.
 The AI tool will reason to incorporate relevant input facts in the preamble.